openziti/ziti-doc/docfx_project/ziti/quickstarts/network/AWS/quickstart.md

 * Virtual Private Cloud (VPC): for the instance to be put into.
 Choosing the VPC will determine what network resources are available to your Ziti network
 * Subnet: The subnet you choose further defines what resources the instance will have access to.
-If you have a service that is not visible to the public internet and you wnat to use Ziti to secure that service make sure you put the Ziti instance on the proper subnet
+If you have a service that is not visible to the public internet and you want to use Ziti to secure that service make sure you put the Ziti instance on the proper subnet
 * Security Group: You will want to put the Ziti instance into a security group that allows access from the public internet on ports: 22, 443, 1280, 3022.